BGP Multipath

 To combat the scalability concerns with an iBGP full mesh design, in 1996, several alternatives, such as route reflection and confederations, were proposed.
 Both of these enable hierarchies within the topology.
 However, route reflection has drawbacks, which may result in path diversity and network performance side effects.
 There is a trade-off between routing correctness and scalability.
 With iBGP full mesh designs, if one BGP router fails, it will have a limited impact.
 An update travels only one i-BGP hop.
 However, if a route reflector fails, it has an extensive network impact.
 All iBGP peers peering with the route reflector are affected.

-The following lab guide will look at the BGP RR if you don’t want a full mesh of iBGP speakers.
-Route reflectors (RR) are one method to eliminate the full mesh of IBGP peers in your network.
+The following lab guide will examine the BGP RR if you don’t want a full mesh of iBGP speakers.
+Route reflectors (RR) are one method of eliminating the full mesh of IBGP peers in your network.
 The other method is BGP confederations.

 The route reflector allows all IBGP speakers within your autonomous network to learn about the available routes without introducing loops.